-Yes, care still needs to be taken in the sun.
-Even though the incidence of skin cancer is significantly lower amongst naturally very dark-skinned people, skin cancers can still occur and are often detected at a later, and far more dangerous stage.
+Of course they do, care still needs to be taken in the sun.
+Even though the incidence of skin cancer is significantly lower among naturally very dark-skinned people, skin cancers, including melanoma can still occur but are often detected at a later, and far more dangerous stage.

-Sun exposure can also cause damage to the eyes, such as contributing to the development of cataracts.
+Sun exposure can also cause damage to the eyes, such as contributing to the development of cataracts, and lips.

 Cataracts have blinded around 16 million people worldwide.
 According to the World Health Organization, up to 20% of these may have been caused or enhanced by sun exposure, especially in countries close to the equator, such as India, Pakistan and parts of Africa etc.